National Dean of Presiding Members praises Bagbin’s first officiation as Speaker

 “I hope that after the dust has settled, the appropriate investigations will be conducted into the matter.

-The National Dean added that the eighth Parliament with the kind cooperation of the executive would strengthen decentralization which had proven to be the optimum vehicle to propel development at the grassroot level
+The National Dean added that the eighth Parliament with the kind cooperation of the executive would strengthen decentralization which had proven to be the optimum vehicle to propel development at the grassroots level.

 Send your news stories to and features to .
 Chat with us via WhatsApp on +233 55 2699 625.